 - Run into a pet deposit ($1,000 or more)

 - Pay $100 or more per month in pet fees to your landlord

 - Dish out an additional $200 to the airlines

 However, with the proper California Emotional Support Dog Letter from ESAD, you can say goodbye to those fees!
 Our documentation will also protect you and your pet from eviction.
 And, you’ll gain a solid peace of mind knowing you’ll have your pet there, along with knowing your rights are protected under the law.

 Looking to take your dog out to dinner here in California?

 - The Patio on Lamont Street, San Diego, CA

 - Pier Cafe, San Diego

 How do I know that this is legal?

 There are two main federal laws that apply to ESAs: the Air Carrier Access Act, and the Fair Housing Act.
-Our California Emotional Support Dog Letters prescribed by our company are legally compliant and prescribed by mental health professionals.
+Our California Emotional Support Dog Letters recommended an by our company are legally compliant and recommended an by mental health professionals.